emqx/cloud-docs/en_US/price/pricing.md

 ## Product Plans

-EMQ X Cloud is available in three plans: Basic, Professional, and Unlimited.
+EMQ X Cloud is available in three plans: Standard, Professional, and Unlimited.

 ![plan](./_assets/pricing.png)

-- Basic: Suitable for learning and experiencing the MQTT protocol or EMQ X Broker product, and developing lightweight IoT applications.
-The Basic plan offers a 30-day free trial.
+- Standard: Suitable for learning and experiencing the MQTT protocol or EMQ X Broker product, and developing lightweight IoT applications.
+The Standard plan offers a 30-day free trial.
 - Professional: For building mission-critical IoT applications, this plan provides advanced features such as data persistence, message distribution, VPC peer-to-peer connectivity, and more.
 The Professional plan is available for a 14-day free trial.
 - Unlimited: Suitable for building enterprise-class IoT platforms, this plan provides support for multi-territory and exclusive hardware deployments and adds device management, device shadowing, and thing modeling features.